-Tolerance, dependence, and the triggering of the pleasure center in the brain not only lead to an increased risk of misuse but to an increased risk of overdose as well.
+Tolerance, dependence, and the triggering of the pleasure center in the brain not only lead to an increased risk of misuse but also to an increased risk of overdose.
 Symptoms of overdose for both Percocet and Vicodin include the following:

 - Decreased respiration